KickItLikeShika/cracking-kaggle-competitions/README.md

 # Cracking Kaggle competitions

-- This repository contains lots of Data Cleaning, Feature Engineering, Exploratory Data Analysis(EDA), and Modelling techniques for kaggle competition submissions.
+- This repository contains lots of Data Cleaning, Feature Engineering, Exploratory Data Analysis(EDA), and Modeling techniques for Classical Machine Learning competitions on Kaggle.
+It also contains Various Text Processing techniques, Different uses and architectures of RNN using Pytorch and other approaches for NLP competitions on Kaggle.

 - Each competition has its own approach to solve it to get the best results.

 ### Advice